 A number of methods have been implemented to protect the public.
 These include remediation, containment, collection, treatment, and monitoring of contamination in the soil, air and water.

-Containment methods – capping the landfill with clay, underground barrier walls to prevent groundwater flow from the site, an onsite water treatment plant and an innovative system that converts landfill gases into energy – protects the surrounding environment and human health.
+Containment methods – capping the landfill with clay, underground barrier walls to prevent groundwater flow from the site, an onsite water treatment plant and an innovative system that converts landfill gases into energy – protect the surrounding environment and human health.

 The landfill gas treatment system collects gas that is naturally generated from the decomposition of the landfill wastes and prevents its release, ensuring that the public is not exposed to hazardous waste through the air or subsurface migration.
 Additionally, all of the surrounding businesses and residential areas receive drinking water from the City of Aurora and East Cherry Creek Valley Water and Sanitation District, with the exception of a few properties served by private wells that have tested clean.